QuantiusBenignus/Zshelf/README.md

     # Create temp files (already set in code but can be adjusted)
     export TPROMPTF='/dev/shm/promf'
     export LLMDIR='/location/of/LLMfiles'

     compdef _qlm qlm
     ```

-    Please, reuse/check the supplied `.zshrc` for extra aliases, functions, and configuration related to this tool set.
+    IMPORTANT: Please, reuse/check the supplied `.zshrc` for extra aliases, functions, and configuration related to this tool set.

 ## Usage